kcmerrill/sherlock/README.md

 // make sure the entity creation time isn't zero if s.Entity("kcmerrill@gmail.com").Created().IsZero() {
-    t.Fatalf("Created sould not be a zero time.Time") }
+    t.Fatalf("Created should not be a zero time.Time") }

 // lets play with the counter now